 Insurance companies have a series of requirements that must be met, prior to their approval of the the radiofrequency ablation procedure.
-These may vary between insurance, however; they commonly include:
+These may vary between insurance companies, however; they commonly include:

-- Physical Therapy often a minimum of 4 weeks in duration - Completion of medial branch nerve diagnostic Block procedure with adequate relief for a minimum of 3 hours duration.
-Most insurance companies require two diagnostic block procedures. - Due to the proximity of vital structures in the neck, such as nerves and blood vessels, the radiofrequency procedure may be performed only on one side of the body at a time.
-This is for safety reasons, and minimizes potential adverse outcomes and complications.
+- Physical Therapy often a minimum of 4 weeks in duration - Completion of the genicular nerve block procedures with adequate relief for a minimum of 3 hours duration.
+Some insurance companies may require two diagnostic block procedures.